-- Abstract: Classification images and spike triggered analysis have been widely used in psychophysics and neurophysiology to understand underlying mechanisms of sensory systems in humans and monkeys.
-In this paper, we leverage these techniques to investigate the inherent biases of deep neural networks and to obtain a first-order approximation of their functionality.
-We emphasize on convolutional neural networks (CNNs) since they are currently the state of the art methods in computer vision and are a good model of human visual processing.
-In addition, we also study multi-layer perceptrons, logistic regression and recurrent neural networks.
-Experimenting over three classic datasets, MNIST, Fashion-MNIST and CIFAR-10, we show that the computed bias maps resemble the target classes and when used for classification lead to an over two-fold performance than the chance.
-Further, we show that classification images can be used to attack a black box classifier and to detect adversarial patch attacks.
-Finally, we utilize spike triggered averaging to derive filters of CNNs and explore how the behavior of a network changes when neurons in different layers are modulated.
-Our effort illustrates a successful example of borrowing from neuroscience to study artificial neural networks and highlights the importance of cross-fertilization and synergy across machine learning, deep learning, and computational neuroscience.
+Abstract: A white noise analysis of modern deep neural networks is presented to unveil their biases at the whole network level or the single neuron level.
+Our analysis is based on two popular and related methods in psychophysics and neurophysiology namely classification images and spike triggered analysis.
+These methods have been widely used to understand the underlying mechanisms of sensory systems in humans and monkeys.
+We leverage them to investigate the inherent biases of deep neural networks and to obtain a first-order approximation of their functionality.
+We emphasize on CNNs since they are currently the state of the art methods in computer vision and are a decent model of human visual processing.
+In addition, we study multi-layer perceptrons, logistic regression, and recurrent neural networks.
+Experiments over four classic datasets, MNIST, Fashion-MNIST, CIFAR-10, and ImageNet, show that the computed bias maps resemble the target classes and when used for classification lead to an over two-fold performance than the chance level.
+Further, we show that classification images can be used to attack a black-box classifier and to detect adversarial patch attacks.
+Finally, we utilize spike triggered averaging to derive the filters of CNNs and explore how the behavior of a network changes when neurons in different layers are modulated.
+Our effort illustrates a successful example of borrowing from neurosciences to study ANNs and highlights the importance of cross-fertilization and synergy across machine learning, deep learning, and computational neuroscience.